biddy1618/askchatbot/README-02-development.md

 Note that `--debug` mode will produce a lot of output meant to help you understand how the bot is working under the hood.
 To simply talk to the bot, you can remove this flag.

+## Rasa X on your local machine

+It is recommended to simply deploy Rasa X on your computer as described in [README-03-deployment.md](https://git.eduworks.us/ask-extension/askchatbot/-/blob/dev/README-03-deployment.md):

+- This gives you full control
+- Ensures that you are using the exact same setup as used in the deployment
+- Allows to connect your version of Rasa X to the gitlab repo

+Alternatively, you can spin up a local version by [installing Rasa X in Local Mode](https://rasa.com/docs/rasa-x/installation-and-setup/install/local-mode/):

+- This is only recommended to enable exploration of the capabilities